abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Real-Time Multiple Object Tracking - A Study on the Importance of Speed ax17_10 thesis.pdf
         - The State of the Art in Multiple Object Tracking Under Occlusion in Video Sequences 2003-ACIVS.pdf
         - Tracking the Trackers An Analysis of the State of the Art in Multiple Object Tracking ax17_4.pdf
+        - dubious/
+            - A Review of Detection and Tracking of Object from Image and Video Sequences ijcirv13n5_07.pdf
+            - A Uniﬁed Pipeline for Multiple Object Tracking proj report.pdf
+            - Multiple Object Detection and Tracking A Survey  1802.pdf
     - RL/
         - Collaborative Deep Reinforcement Learning for Multi-Object Tracking_eccv18.pdf
         - Learning to Track Online Multi-object Tracking by Decision Making  iccv15.pdf